The Empire Shall Fall: Volume 1: Solar Plexus (2011–present)

 The band announced their intention to release a new EP via their social networks (i.e. Facebook, Twitter, Hootsuite etc.) in early 2011.

 In a recent tumblr post, the band revealed:

 "we have been working on a series of concept EPs.
-While we haven't yet released details on the concept linking the EPs, we can tell you that the first one deals with redemption and the “guts of emotion.”
-Lyrical content deals with “picking up the pieces of your life and starting over” and “finding a new perspective as a result of the changes and lessons learned in the past.”
+While we haven't yet released details on the concept linking the EPs, we can tell you that the first one deals with redemption and the "guts of emotion."
+Lyrical content deals with "picking up the pieces of your life and starting over" and "finding a new perspective as a result of the changes and lessons learned in the past."
 The first EP, called "Volume 1: Solar Plexus" was released digitally December 6, 2011.
 In February 2014, the band posted on their tumblr page revealing that they have spent the past year working on the upcoming album Volume 2: Heart.
-As of November 2020, no such release has materialised.
+As of November 2020, no such release has materialized.